mathewgomas-alfred/mathewgomas.io/reference_manual/tools/color_selector.rst

 ===================

 This tool allows you to choose a point from the canvas and make the color of that point the active foreground color.
-When a painting or drawing tool is selected the Color Picker tool can also be quickly accessed by pressing :kbd:`Ctrl`.
+When a painting or drawing tool is selected the Color Picker tool can also be quickly accessed by pressing the :kbd:`Ctrl` key.

 .. image:: /images/tools/Color_Dropper_Tool_Options.png